Extending Jira applications

 Workflow functions and conditions

 Jira's issue workflow (states and state transitions an issue can go through) can be customized through the web interface (see the workflow documentation.
 The workflow engine provides hooks where you can plug in your own behavior:

 See the Working with workflows for details on workflow post-functions, conditions, and validators.
-Once written, these can be packaged as plugins and reused.
+Once written, these can be packaged as apps and reused.